SamG101-Developer/spp/README.md

 2. Constant expressions.
 Allow `cmp` as a regular statement in function bodies, and attach the literal value to the variable symbol.
 Allow `cmp` functions (maybe subroutines only?) that can be evaluated at compile time.
 Low level functions can be defined as `cmp` and have built in computation logic because they are `@compiler_builtin`?
+Add `cmp loop` to iterate elements of a tuple -> unroll at compile time.